Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 This entails a slightly different folder structure in the `ui` folder of your app, as well as a new `layout-sets.json` file.
 This used to be optional, but as of v4 it is required, even for apps with only a single data step.
 See the [documentation on layout sets](/app/development/ux/pages/layout-sets) for more information.

+## AddressComponent has been renamed to Address

+{{% notice info %}}
+This change was introduced in `v4.0.0-rc2`.
+It was not present in `v4.0.0-rc1`, so the component was still called `AddressComponent` in that release.
+{{% /notice %}}

+In the layout files, the `AddressComponent` component has been renamed to `Address`.
+Our upgrade tool will rename this for you automatically, but if you are migrating manually you will have to do this yourself.

 ## Custom receipt pages do not work (temporarily)